AubsUK/aubs-blocklist-importer/README.md

 7. --DONE-- ~~Change logging to give the option to enter additional test (e.g. 'done' at the end of the previous logged line)~~
 8. Consider removing the variables for the programs being used, I don't really think these are necessary because the ones being used are mostly 'standard' - Check if they are POSIX, or alternatives.
 Most others being used are: date, touch, echo, if, exit, rm, mv, cp, wc, sed, comm, cat. [ipset was not on some of my servers]
 9. Work with subnets, expand them to individual IPs or if IPSet allows them.
-10. Enable/Disable email notifications, or set them to only send every X days (and list the days in email).
+10. --DONE-- ~~Enable/Disable email notifications, or set them to only send every X days (and list the days in email).~~
 11. --DONE-- ~~Check import was successful~~
 12. Warn if any 'override allow' exist in the blocklist
 13. Allow use of list from a local file (e.g. manual syncing)
 14. --DONE-- ~~Don't import if downloaded file contains less than a defined number of rows~~
+15. If a run results in a 'success' but errors or critical, it should send a FAILURE email.
+16. Correct spelling mistake on [L638](https://github.com/AubsUK/aubs-blocklist-importer/blob/main/aubs-blocklist-importer.sh#L638)

 <br/><br/>